Are Telescopes Hard to Use: Discover How to Understand and Use Them

 The Aperture

-The aperture is the diameter of the telescope’s main lens or mirror3, and it’s the most important aspect of a telescope.
-Larger apertures allow more light to be collected, providing a brighter and more detailed image.
+The aperture is the diameter of the telescope’s main lens or mirror3.
+A larger aperture collects more light, which creates brighter and more detailed images.

 We’ll examine why some telescopes have mirrors and others have lenses and how this will affect how you use your telescope.
 It comes down to the type of telescope you have.
 If you have a reflector, as I do, it will have mirrors to reflect the light to the eye.
 If you have a refractor telescope, you’ll have a lens through which the light travels and focuses onto your eyepiece.